ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked on and completed a WordPress site for work.

 **Thoughts:** I worked on and completed another WordPress site for work that was slightly more complicated than usual and required custom CSS.

+### Day 55-58: 21-24 October 2018

+**Today's Progress**: Worked on and completed 4 differnt WordPress sites for work.

+**Thoughts:** I worked on and completed 4 more WordPress sites for work that were all different and some had slightly more complicated fixes and changes and required custom CSS.